Network Manager⚓️

 - If the identity is not found, an error message is logged using

-. - For safer access to network identities, consider using
+NetworkLogger. - For safer access to network identities, consider using

-which provides a boolean return value indicating success. - The method is available on both server and client sides, but will only return identities that are known to the respective side.
+TryGetIdentitywhich provides a boolean return value indicating success. - The method is available on both server and client sides, but will only return identities that are known to the respective side.

 Note

-return values to handle cases where the identity might not exist.
+When using this method, it's recommended to check for null return values to handle cases where the identity might not exist.

 TryGetIdentity⚓️

-instance by its unique identity ID.
+Attempts to retrieve a NetworkIdentity instance by its unique identity ID.

 - Signature: